 At the campsite itself you will find a river and views that are breathtaking.
 Trees over 4 stories tall soak up the water and challenge the sky.
 The mountain face is deep red and the vegetation is a vibrant green.
 Animals up there are unfamiliar with man and are skittish, your most common sightings will be birds which include the cape parrot and green dove.
 The river is wild and clean and jubilant.
 Swim, frolic and be merry as if you were the fairies themselves.

 Of course organising all of this with us is your safest and most convenient option.
-Enquire with us as to availability and we’ll help you prepar
+Enquire with us as to availability and we’ll help you prepare yourself for the journey.

 Located near the peak of Mariepskop, nestled within the rugged terrain and dense vegetation, lies the strategic military base that has played a vital role in safeguarding the nation's airspace and protecting valuable assets.